-The Depot takes ALL other types and sizes of batteries: automotive, rechargeable, dry cell, nickel-cadmium, lithium ion, button-cell, lead acid, etc.
+The Depot takes ALL types and sizes of batteries: alkaline, automotive, rechargeable, dry cell, nickel-cadmium, lithium ion, button-cell, lead acid, etc.

 Rechargeable batteries can be used several times and are relatively inexpensive, but they do eventually wear out.
 These batteries will lose their charge over time, so do not use them in low-use appliances, such as smoke detectors.
 Good uses include flashlights, radios, photo flashes, and handheld games.